 - The Vestry elects, being sure to record its action in the minutes in the form of a resolution and recorded vote.
 The name of the elected person is presented to the Bishop for formal approval prior to that person being advised, as required by the canons.

 CALL AND START-UP

 - When the nominee accepts the call, the Vestry negotiates the terms of the call with the Rector-elect.
-A Letter of Agreement is drafted following the model provided by the Canon for Deployment.
-Three copies are signed the Rector-elect and the Warden and then sent to Canon Orso for the Bishop's signature.
+A Letter of Agreement is drafted following the model provided by the Canon for Transition Ministry.
+Three copies are signed the Rector-elect and the Warden and then sent to the Canon for Transition Ministry for the Bishop's signature.

 - No public announcement should be made until the Letters of Agreement are signed.